redhat-iot/jboss-sap-integration/iot-demo-jdv/README.md

 See the tagged releases for the following versions of the product:

 - v0.1 - JBoss A-MQ 6.2.
-- v0.1 - JBoss Data Virtulaization 6.2
+- v0.1 - JBoss Data Virtualization 6.2